4 Market Segmentation Approaches to Shape Your Marketing Strategies

 This practice helps you understand the different subgroups that make up your target market.
 It is from this that you can then tailor your products and marketing to meet the needs of different segments.
 If you fully understand the market, you will use your corporate resources more effectively.
 You will also make better marketing decisions.

-In this article, I will expound on four important segmentation approaches that are critical in shaping marketing strategies.
+In this article, I will discuss four important segmentation approaches critical in shaping marketing strategies.

 1. Geographic Segmentation